Banashankari Amma Temple

 Banashankari Devi Temple (or Banashankari temple) is a Hindu shrine located at Cholachagudda near Badami, in Bagalkot district, Karnataka, India.
 The temple is popularly called 'Shakambhari' 'Banashankari or Vanashankari' since it is located in the Tilakaaranya forest.
 The temple deity is also called the Shakambhari (ಶಾಕoಭರಿ), an incarnation of the goddess Parvati.

 The temple attracts devotees from Karnataka as well as the neighbouring state of Maharashtra.
 The original temple was built by the 7th century Badami Chalukya kings, who worshipped goddess Banashankari as their tutelary deity.
 The temple celebrates its annual festival called Banashankari jatre, in the months of January or February.
 The festival comprises cultural programmes, boat festival as well as a Rath yatra, when the temple goddess is paraded around the city in a chariot.
 Banshakhari is a form of Maa Shakambhari Devi whose real, main and ancient temple is located in Saharanpur District in Uttar Pradesh.
 It is also known as Shaktipeeth Shakambhari Devi.
 There are statues of Bhima, Bhramari, Shatakshi and Ganesha along with mother.

 Etymology and other names

 Banshankari or Vanashankari is made up of two Sanskrit words: vana ("forest") and Shankari ("the consort of Shiva, Parvati").
 The temple is popularly called Vanashankari since it is located in the Tilakaaranya forest.
 The transformation of vana- to bana- reflects a common loanword adaptation in Kannada from Sanskrit words.
 The other popular name given is Shakambhari, which means the "Vegetable Goddess".
-It is formed by joining of two words Shaka and Ambari.
+It is formed by joining the two words Shaka and Ambari.
 In Sanskrit, Shaka means vegetables or vegan food and Ambari means "one who wears or bears to the hungry".
 A further elaboration is that "Shakambhari" comes from Shakam joined with the root Bhri (Shaka = vegetables or food and root bhri = to nourish).

 Locals also call the temple goddess as Balavva, Banadavva, Sunkavva, Shiravanthi, Chowdamma and Vanadurge.
 It is said that Banashankari is the sixth incarnation of the warrior-goddess Durga.